Boating Under the Influence in St. George

-Let Attorney Edward D. Flint Protect Your Rights & Freedom
+Let BUI Attorney Edward D. Flint Protect Your Rights & Freedom

 There are plenty of federal and state lakes and reservoirs to enjoy boating in Utah, like Sand Hollow State Park, Quail Creek Reservoir, and Lake Powell.
 Unfortunately, alcohol consumption is sometimes involved, which can result in a boating under the influence (BUI) charge.
 If you have been arrested for BUI in Utah, you must hire an experienced criminal defense lawyer to help you avoid serious criminal penalties.